Example 8: Multiple

 This example is based on the data file Poverty.sta

 program.
 Refer to Example

 7 demonstrating simple regression analysis for a description of the

 For this example, several possible correlates of poverty will be analyzed

 and the relative degree to which each predicts the percent of families

 below the poverty line in a county will be determined.
-Thus, you will
+Thus, we will treat

-the dependent or criterion variable, and the remaining variables will
+or criterion variable, and the remaining variables will be treated as

 Specifying the analysis.